Zomato emerges most trusted brand during pandemic: Survey

-New Delhi, May 4 (IANS) As India grapples with the raging pandemic amid seismic shifts in consumer behaviour, a new survey on Tuesday said that Zomato has emerged as the most-trusted brand, followed by Amazon Prime Video and Amazon marketplace, in the country.
+New Delhi: As India grapples with the raging pandemic amid seismic shifts in consumer behaviour, a new survey on Tuesday said that Zomato has emerged as the most-trusted brand, followed by Amazon Prime Video and Amazon marketplace, in the country.

 Over the course of the pandemic year, consumers prioritised online food delivery, pharmacy, entertainment, digital payments and OTT, among others, according to market research firm CMR's ‘Alpha Brands 2021' listing.